HighInBC/SolderOven/README.md

 ###Serial port

 The serial port can be used to reprogram the device.
-It features an auto reset circuit on the DTR line to mimic the behaviour of an arduino nano but with an external FTDI chip.
+It features an auto reset circuit on the DTR line to mimic the behaviour of an arduino nano but with an external FTDI bpard.

 When not being used for programming the port can be used for peripherals such as a wifi bridge or sd card logger.